Les Guérillères

 Les Guérillères is a 1969 novel by Monique Wittig.
-It was translated to English in 1971.
+It was translated into English in 1971.

 Plot introduction

-Les Guérillères is about a war of the sexes, where women 'engage in bloody, victorious battles using knives, machine guns and rocket launchers'.
+Les Guérillères is about a war of the sexes, where women "engage in bloody, victorious battles using knives, machine guns and rocket launchers".
 Moreover, sympathetic males join them in their combat.

 Literary significance and criticism

 An early appreciation of the English translation (by David Le Vay) came from British journalist Sally Beauman, writing in The New York Times Book Review.
 Beauman considered it a miraculous achievement: it "is the first novel (or hymn, for this book is close to epic poetry) of Women's Liberation".
-However, Roger Sale in The New York Review of Books opined, 'The book itself turns out to be, sadly, oddly, at times almost maddeningly, quite dull'.
+However, Roger Sale in The New York Review of Books opined, "The book itself turns out to be, sadly, oddly, at times almost maddeningly, quite dull".

-Some say the novel is based on a concept of women's superiority. "'...
-[F]ine feminist critics like Toril Moi and Nina Auerbach have read Les guérillères as a closed structure, in which women win the war and institute a new equilibrium of women ruling men'".
+Some say the novel is based on a concept of women's superiority. "...
+[F]ine feminist critics like Toril Moi and Nina Auerbach have read Les guérillères as a closed structure, in which women win the war and institute a new equilibrium of women ruling men".
 Toril Moi described the novel as a "depict[ion of] ... life in an Amazonian society involved in a war against men .... [in which] [t]he war is finally won by the women, and peace is celebrated by them and the young men who have been won over to their cause."
 According to Nina Auerbach, the novel "is the incantatory account of the training and triumph of a female army.
 Here, the buried warfare of ["Muriel"] Spark's communities explodes in a new Amazonianism."
 These interpretations are not universal, as Linda M.G.
 Zerilli argued that more important was Monique Wittig's creation of an "'open structure' of freedom."

 Polyandry, described in the novel, is interpreted by Laurence M. Porter as part of "militant feminist autonomy".